 10. When will I find out if my application was deemed relevant to my Priority Announcement of choice?

 The Notice of Decision documentation issued to all applicants at the end of the competition process will include the relevance assessment from the applicant’s PA choice(s).

 11. What happens if I disagree with the relevance assessment of my application?

-Representatives from the Institute or Initiative funding the PA will complete the relevance review based on relevance forms and/or the summary of your research proposal.
+Representatives from the Institute, Initiative, or Partner funding the PA will complete the relevance review based on relevance forms and/or the summary of your research proposal.
 Their decisions are final and are not open to appeal.
-Therefore, it is imperative that the applicant provide a compelling and factual case regarding the application’s relevance to the stated priority areas in the relevance form or demonstrate it clearly in the summary.
+Therefore, it is imperative that you provide a compelling and factual case regarding the application’s relevance to the stated priority areas in the relevance form or demonstrate it clearly in the summary.

 12. Where can I go for additional information?

 The CIHR Contact Centre is available to answer any questions or provide support.